Transparent Language

 Although you would almost certainly learn some useful words and phrases, I just can’t recommend using these courses as I don’t think they’re all that helpful.
 There are lots of language learning apps that I’d rather use.

-The only time it may be worth checking out is if you’re looking to learn the basics for one of the more obscure languages it offers up.
+The only time it may be worth checking out is if you’re looking to learn the basics for a more obscure language.
 Even then, I wouldn’t be reluctant to use Transparent Language.

 The bulk of the content is found in the ‘My Learning Path’ section where you’ll find various units on topics such as ‘Organize Your Trip’, ‘Staying at a Hotel’ and ‘We’re Going Shopping’.
 While most languages seem to have eleven units (this is the maximum as far as I can tell), some such as Brazilian Portuguese do have less.

-Each unit has around three or four lessons for you to work through with each of them having around six to nine lots of exercises on offer.
+Each unit has around three or four lessons for you to work through.
+Each of them have around six to nine lots of exercises.

-These usually start off with a ‘Language Comparison’ before you go through it more carefully in ‘Preview It’ before learning how to say it yourself in ‘Pronunciation Practice’.
+The lessons usually start off with a ‘Language Comparison’ before you go through the topic more carefully in ‘Preview It’ before learning how to say it yourself in ‘Pronunciation Practice’.

 After that come various exercises such as ‘Four Square’, ‘Pronounce & Say It’ and ‘Unscramble’ and these all take slightly different formats but they ideally get you reading, understanding, speaking and remembering the same words and phrases from the start of the lesson.